Monday, 27 February 2023

 King's Balance, Hampi Ruins, Hampi, Karnataka

-The King’s balance is supposed to have been used on the occasion of Tulapurusha Dana, when a King or a person would weigh himself against precious materials like gems and metals, during important occasions like the birthdays and auspicious days like, festive days, Solar and Lunar eclipses and is either gifted to the temple or to the people which is known as Tulapurusha dana.
-This is practised in many temples and that continues even toady.
+The King’s balance is supposed to have been used on the occasion of Tulapurusha Dana, when a King or a person would weigh himself against precious materials like gems and metals, during important occasions like birthdays and auspicious days like, festive days, Solar and Lunar eclipses and is either gifted to the temple or to the people which is known as Tulapurusha dana.
+This is practiced in many temples and that continues even today.

 “ராஜா தராசு” அமைப்பு துலாபுருஷ தானத்தின் போது தனது எடைக்கு எடை, பொன், விலை உயர்ந்த கற்கள் போன்றவற்றை, பிறந்த நாள் கொண்டாட்டம், விழாக்காலங்கள், சூரிய, சந்திர கிரகனத்தின் போது நிறுத்து அவற்றை கோயிலுக்கோ, அல்லது மக்களுக்கோ வழங்கப்படுவதற்காக அமைக்கப்பட்டது இன்றைய நாட்களிலும் வேண்டுதலுக்காக கோயில்களில் இவ்வித துலாபார தானம் வழங்குவதைக் காணலாம்.